MATTHEW KALLIMAN'S WEBSITE

 One-third of God's angels had rebelled against the authority of their Maker.
 The universe, in addition to the earth, was subjected to a state of waste and decay (dinosaurs perished on earth; billions of other now-dead planets were similarly affected by the war in heaven).
 God set out to repair the damage, restore order to the universe and lay a solid foundation for the security of future eternity.
 He did so by rejuvenating the earth in seven days and placing man upon it, intending to teach human beings the importance of following their Creator (the God of light) instead of Satan (the god of darkness).

 As a result of God's having rejuvenated the earth in seven days, the earth today is a beautiful blue ball teeming with life in the midst of a barren, lifeless universe which is in a state of darkness.
 Because God caused atmosphere to blanket the earth, and the earth to spin on its axis, it is illuminated by rays of the sun by day -- but not by night -- while other planets remain in a state of continual darkness.
 Every day God causes light to appear on earth, and divides it from darkness, in order to teach mankind a vital lesson (Psalm 19).
-It is the lesson God declared at Mount Sinai when He said, "You shall have no other gods before Me" (Exodus 20:3) -- a lesson emphasized continually throughout the Bible (I Kings 9:6-9; Matthew 4:8-10; I Corinthians 10:20-21).
+It is the lesson God declared at Mount Sinai when He said, "You shall have no other gods before Me" (Exodus 20:3) -- a lesson emphasized continually throughout the Bible (Deuteronomy 13:1-16; 29:10-28; 32:16-18; I Kings 9:6-9; Matthew 4:8-10; I Corinthians 10:20-21).

 The two trees in the garden of Eden were intended to impress angels as well as humans (Matthew 25:41; Revelation 20:10, 15; 21:8; I Peter 1:12; 3:22; I Corinthians 4:9; 6:3; Ephesians 3:10; Hebrews 5:12, 14).
 They represented the matter of obedience to God's Government versus rebellion against it.
 Obedience leads to life, rebellion to death.
 The Basic Questions